Adefioye/CUTE-PLACES/README.md

 ## Conclusion

 This project gave me ample opportunity to learn a variety of technolgies.
 I was able to use React, Redux and Node simaultaneously.
-It have me more understanding on how to manage redux store in a relatively complex React App.
+It gave me more understanding on how to manage redux store in a relatively complex React App.
 I was able to use 2 authentication technolgies for users of the app.
 However, there are still some areas that can be improved upon such as `Adding Real time chat app amongst users`, `Making image uploads more scalable using Cloudinary or S3` and a host of other things.